Deee92/ast-filter/README.md

 ## `ast-filter`

-This unit takes in a file with a list of AST nodes, and filters AST elements based on input parameters.
+This unit accepts an input containing a list of AST nodes, and filters AST elements based on input parameters.
 It currently supports public and private classes or methods.

 ### Dependencies